Nebulaworks Insight Content Card Background - Andrew buchanan concrete

 Here’s where Docker can step in and get us back on track: Provide an integrated toolchain that gets us back to what we had with a docker-centric workflow.

 If we had the ability to use docker-compose (or a similar method) to develop and orchestrate containers on a single docker engine but also on Kubernetes WITHOUT TRANSLATION would be monumental.
 Combine this with building images locally (something that you can’t do with minikube without hacking it to expose the underlying docker engine), integrated support of their image registries (hub, store or DTR and image scanning) and easy consumption of docker content trust you have a recipe for success.

 This would bring us back to the main reason we liked docker to begin with.
 Remember this image from the early Docker presentations?

 I do!
 We’ll see how all of this comes together, but I for one hope for the sake of using containers to increase development velocity that the good folks at Docker get it right.
 Time will tell, but I am optimistic.

-If you, your team, or company is trying to figure out Kuberenetes, docker images, continuous pipelines, infrastructure as code please reach out.
-My team at Nebulaworks are pros at these and other DevOps and cloud tools, processes, and up-skilling.
-We’d be happy to be a partner in your modernization projects.
+If you, your team, or company is trying to figure out Kuberenetes, docker images, continuous pipelines, infrastructure as code, please reach out to us.